miizzzuuuu/game-locales/README.md

 -   [**Commands**](docs/general/commands.md): Getting the most out of this boilerplate
 -   [Styling](docs/css): How to work with the CSS tooling
 -   [Game](docs/game): Start a game project.

+# New Update

+-   the translation for "show chip missing" is added
+-   fix the time format, change it to 24-hour
+-   hide log text during loading in production mode